gsa-tts-archived/handbook/pages/about-us/center-of-excellence/operations/collaboration.md

 [TTS’s working groups, and guilds]({% page "/training-and-development/working-groups-and-guilds-101/" %}) formed in the early days of TTS as a way to share best practices and learn from each other.
 These groups and guilds have expanded and now welcome people from across TTS.

-A couple groups particularly focused on TTS work and practices are:

-- Consulting Guild (Join the Slack channel [#g-consulting](https://gsa-tts.slack.com/channels/g-consulting))

 ## Practices for remote meetings

 - Work from a quiet space without much background noise.
 If you need to discuss sensitive topics, present to partners or stakeholders, or handle personnel issues, make sure you have privacy.